Patricia Acevedo

-María del Socorro Patricia Acevedo Limón (born April 29, 1959 (65 years old), in Mexico City), better known as Patricia Acevedo, is a Mexican actress and director.
+María del Socorro Patricia Acevedo Limón (born April 29, 1959, in Mexico City), better known as Patricia Acevedo, is a Mexican actress and director.
 She was the voice of Sailor Moon in the Latin American Spanish dub, and is arguably among the most popular Usagi actresses.
 Her voice is easy to identify due to its gentle soprano tone, which remains even if she voices a colder or evil character (i.e. Cobalt in Fight!
 Iczer-One).

 Voice acting career

 Animation

 All of her voice roles are in every Spanish-language dub of both Western and Japanese media: